 5. I am concerned for my children’s safety, can my spouse’s parenting time be supervised?

-Hopefully this has been helpful to answering a few of the common questions about Oregon divorce.
+Hopefully, this has been helpful in answering a few of the common questions about Oregon divorce.
 You may also be interested in our article: Why You Should Take Advantage of the Free Consultation With a Divorce Lawyer Before Hiring One.
 Also check out our article Before, During, and After Divorce.